Benchmarks

 Handling Missing Information

-missing-functions missing-parameters context-application function-selection
+function-discovery missing-functions missing-parameters context-understanding function-selection function-calling

 functions